Ngā kaitono o Ahitereiria | Australian applicants

 Health Practitioners Competence Assurance Act 2003 (the HPCAA)

 Once registered, you will practise in Aotearoa under the requirements of the HPCAA.
 Its purpose is to protect the health and safety of members of the public by providing mechanisms to ensure that health practitioners are competent and fit to practise.
 The Council is required under the HPCAA to collect information about each practitioner, this includes:

 - scope of practice and any change to the scope of practice

 - whether the practitioner holds an annual practising certificate, or interim practising certificate

 - any other matters the authority thinks fit e.g. address information.

-Practitioners who are registered under TTMRA are, like all registered practitioners, required to apply for an Annual Practising Certificate through their MyMCANZ portal.
+Practitioners who are registered under TTMRA are, like all registered practitioners, required to apply for an APC through their MyMCANZ portal.

-You should allow around four weeks to apply for registration but could take longer if you have not provided all the required documentation.
-Once registration is approved, you will then be able to apply for an Annual Practising Certificate online.
+You should allow around four weeks to apply for registration but it could take longer if you have not provided all the required documentation.
+Once registration is approved, you will then be able to apply for an APC online

 How to apply for Registration